-To tweak which events are tracked, disable selected event categories.
+By default, full events tracking is enabled.
+To manage which events are tracked, disable selected event categories.

 Smartlook offers several event tracking options that can be combined:

-- Track User Interaction: automatically detected selector (click on a
+- Track User Interaction — Automatically detected selector (click on a

 View), focus, touch, gesture, and keyboard events.

-- Track Rage Clicks Events: automatic detection and tracking of rage click events.
+- Track Rage Clicks Events — Automatic detection and tracking of rage click events.